bkryu/Future-Prediction-in-Dynamic-Simulations-via-DL/README.md

 ## Training
 The training script is run via
 ```
-python ./train.py [Training set directory] [Model File Name to Save]
+python ./train.py [Training set directory] [Model File Name to Save] {Dev set directory}
 ```
 The training script loads the data, trains the model, and saves the trained model as an hdf5 format to the file name specified.
-The directory of the training data set (identical as [Data directory] from preprocessing), and the model file name (e.g. myModel.h5) must be spciefied.
+The directory of the training data set (identical as [Data directory] from preprocessing), and the model file name (e.g. myModel.h5) must be specified.

+Optionally adding a Dev set directory allows computation of cross-validation error that is computed with the dev set that was not used to train the model.

 As of now, the current model are:
 * FC1: One fully connected hidden layer with 5,000 units.
-* FC5: Five fully connected hidden layers with 5,000, 4,000, 3,000, 4,000 and 5,000 units.
+* FC5: Five fully connected hidden layers with 4,000, 3,000, 2,000, 3,000 and 4,000 units.
-* ResNet1: A network with one residual block, containing four fully connected layers with 5,000, 4,000, 4,000, and 5,000 units in each layer.
+* ResNet1: A network with one residual block, containing four fully connected layers with 4,000, 3,000, 3,000, and 4,000 units in each layer.
+* ResNet3: A network with three residual blocks, containing four fully connected layers.
+* ResNet5: A network with five residual blocks, containing four fully connected layers.
+* ResNet7: A network with seven residual blocks, containing four fully connected layers.

 ## Testing
 The testing script is run via